-This course will focus on synthesizing your graduate work into a final ePortfolio and integrating the concepts of applied community development and SEED-SCALE into your professional growth.
+This course will focus on synthesizing your graduate work into a final master's portfolio and integrating the concepts of applied community development and SEED-SCALE into your professional growth.
 The course also includes reflection on what you have learned and planning how that knowledge and skills can be projected into your future growth.